michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 53. And they would not receive him, because his face unto Urishlem was set to go.

-54. And when Jacub and Juchanon his disciples saw it, they say to him, Maran,Our Lord. art thou willing that we call fire to descend from heaven to consume them, as Elia did?
+54. And when Jacub and Juchanon his disciples saw it, they say to him, Maran,

 55. But he turned and reproved them, and said, You know not of what spirit you are: for the Son of man is not come to destroy lives, but to save.